Guillaume Beuzelin: Olympiakos Nicosia

 After being released by Hamilton at the end of 2009, he signed in early January for Cypriot team Olympiakos Nicosia.
 Beuzelin was released at the end of the 2009–10 season.

 Beuzelin then began training with SPL side Kilmarnock, who were managed by Mixu Paatelainen, who had previously worked with Beuzelin at Hibs.
 Beuzelin agreed a one-year contract with Kilmarnock, but he failed a medical to complete the transfer.

 Coaching career

 A succession of injuries forced Beuzelin to formally retire from playing football in 2011.
 As of 2011, he was employed by Falkirk as a coach in their youth academy system.
 In January 2012, Beuzelin was appointed to a role with the University of Stirling as the institution's 2nd team head coach.

 Hibernian appointed Beuzelin to coach their under-14 team in September 2012.
 He also worked for the Scottish Football Association.
 In July 2014, Beuzelin was appointed assistant manager of Dumbarton.

 He moved to Hamilton Academical in January 2015 as assistant to new manager Martin Canning.
 Beuzelin was caretaker manager in January 2019 after Canning left the club and until Brian Rice was appointed head coach later that week.
+He was appointed interim manager again, alongside George Cairns, in 2021 following the departure of Brian Rice.